NomicFoundation/hardhat/docs/tutorial/boilerplate/README.md

 ## What's included

-- Solidity contract we used in this tutorial
+- The Solidity contract we used in this tutorial
-- Test suite using ethers.js and Waffle
+- A test suite using ethers.js and Waffle
 - A minimal front-end to interact with the contract using ethers.js

 ### Solidity contract & tests

-In `contracts/` you'll find the **Buidler** project we put together through this tutorial with the `Token` contract.
+In the root of the repo you'll find the **Buidler** project we put together through this tutorial with the `Token` contract.
 To refresh your memory on what it implements:

 - There is a fixed total supply of tokens that can't be changed.
 - The entire supply is assigned to the address that deploys the contract.